arcanemachine/phoenix-todo-list/support/containers/README.md

 1. A Compose file that specifies the service (located in `support/containers/`).
 2. A Compose file that specifies the service's network (located in `support/containers/networks/`).

+\*Traefik always uses it's own Docker/Podman proxy network, so you don't need to specify a network Compose configuration for Traefik.

 ## Compose Examples

 - To save on typing, you can use the scripts in the `support/containers/scripts` directory to run the configurations described in this section.